 Apply Online for Medicare Supplement, Advantage, and Drug Plans

 Online applications for Medicare Supplement, Advantage, and Part D Prescription Drug Plans are processed through the Medicare.gov website where you can research and sign up for any of these programs.
 You can find health and drug plans or create an account and log in.
 Your online account will track your Medicare enrollments and provide current information relative to your Medicare account.

 If you are looking at Advantage Plans, you can filter by the criteria you are interested in.
-You can see the Plan name and type of policy (HMO, PPO, etc.), whether it includes drug coverage, the amount of the yearly drug and health deductibles, and copayments for a few major benefits.
+You can see the Plan name and type of policy ― health maintenance organization (HMO), preferred provider organization (PPO), and so on ― whether it includes drug coverage, the amount of the yearly drug and health deductibles, and copayments for a few major benefits.
 If you choose the Add to Compare box at the bottom, you can compare major costs for up to three plans at one time.

 Medicare Plans Online Research

-CMS offers tools to research your plan before you enroll online.
-The two major points to consider are your doctor’s network status and your cost of medications.
+Centers for Medicare & Medicaid Services (CMS) offers tools to research your plan before you enroll online.
+The two major points to consider are your doctor’s network status and your cost of medications:

 Make sure you take note of the tier level and copayment for each drug and, before enrolling in a plan, check and see how they handle the following medication restrictions: